Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 #### `ampli checkout [my-branch-name]`

-The provided branch will be pulled down from Data to your Ampli SDK.
+The provided branch will be pulled down from Data to your Ampli Wrapper.
 If no branch name is provided you will be prompted to select one from a list of active branches in your tracking plan.

 ```bash